brianvansteen/rfs-kda-snapshot/README.md

 # Executive Summary
 To effectively manage a Flink Streaming Application on AWS Kinesis Data Analytics (KDA) and ensure high availability, Flink has two features.

-The first is Checkpoints are fully automated in KDA and used to restart if there is a failure and a node is replaced in the underlying EKS cluster.
+The first is Checkpoints that are fully automated in KDA and used to restart if there is a failure and a node is replaced in the underlying EKS cluster.

 The second feature is Flink Savepoints, which KDA calls Snapshots.
 Savepoints are used to restart an application after it has been purposefully stopped or if there is a data problem and the user wants to restart the application from a previous point in time.
 These operations also need to be monitored to ensure they are completed and in a timely manner, as they impact application performance

 Currently, some of these features are not managed by the KDA service and require implementation by each application team.
-This project provides an out-of-the-box solution to automate the KDA Snapshot process and monitoring.
+This project provides an out-of-the-box solution to automate the KDA Snapshot process and enable monitoring.

 # The Challenge
 The AWS KDA service fully automates the creation and management of Flink Checkpoints for High Availability, it creates and manages Snapshots when the application is shut down in an orderly fashion, and it provides an API to create Snapshots (Flink Savepoints) periodically.
 KDA also publishes CloudWatch metrics on Checkpoint and Snapshot completion and duration.

-It is the responsibility of each application to implement the following features to achieve "Operational Readiness" to support and manage a streaming application in production.
+It is the responsibility of each application team to implement the following features to achieve "Operational Readiness" to support and manage a streaming application in production.

 1. Invoking the API for Snapshots periodically for application recovery.
 This is done to handle application-level issues that require restating the application from a known point in time if there is a non-recoverable error on the cluster for any reason.